lifeisegg123/reastorage/readme.md

 ## apis

-### Reactorage
+### reastorage
-This is a singleton class that provides global access to local or session storage.
+This is a function that provides global access to local or session storage.

 #### parameters
 - key